lincolnrelias/soundbits-report-manager/README.md

-# SoundBits Admin Panel
+# SoundBits Report Manager

-SoundBits Admin Panel is a React-based application designed to manage and review malicious content reports for the **SoundBits** platform.
+SoundBits Report Manager is a React-based application designed to manage and review malicious content reports for the **SoundBits** platform.
 Administrators can view reports, listen to audio files, and take action on complaints, such as removing sounds or ignoring complaints.
 The app integrates with Firebase for real-time data management and storage.

 ---